Clemex/typescript-react-template/readme.md

 # Motivation

-There are a couple of pre-existing React/TypeScript starters and template projects such as the [TypeScript React Starter](https://github.com/Microsoft/TypeScript-React-Starter) we started from, but we wanted to create a starter kit that more closely resembled a real production development stack, and that contained a number of examples for new programmers onboarding on our team.
+There are a couple of pre-existing React/Redux/TypeScript starters and template projects such as the [TypeScript React Starter](https://github.com/Microsoft/TypeScript-React-Starter) we started from, but we wanted to create a starter kit that more closely resembled a real production development stack, and that contained a template example for new programmers onboarding on our team.

-# Building and Running the Project

-The command `npm run start` from a terminal (or shell) will compile and launch the project in your browser at the location `http://localhost:3000/` with a watcher which will rebuild the project whenever any source file is changed.

 # Project Structure